RyanLamansky/dotnet-webassembly/README.md

 ﻿# WebAssembly for .NET [![NuGet](https://img.shields.io/nuget/v/WebAssembly.svg)](https://www.nuget.org/packages/WebAssembly)

+> [!WARNING]
+> Only WebAssembly 1.0 is supported!
+> Most WASM files target a higher version and will encounter errors if you try to load them with WebAssembly for .NET.

 A library able to create, read, modify, write and execute WebAssembly (WASM) files from .NET-based applications.
 *Execution does not use an interpreter or a 3rd party library:*
 WASM instructions are mapped to their .NET equivalents and converted to native machine language by the .NET JIT compiler.